bringauto/etna/README.md

 There are multiple containers

 - VerneMQ MQTT broker (bringauto/vernemq)
-- Virtual Vehicle Utility - Mission module client implementation (it connects to Module Gateway and simulates an Mission module's autonomy device)
+- Virtual Vehicle Utility - Mission module client implementation (it connects to Module Gateway and simulates a Mission module's autonomy device)
 - Virtual PLC - IO module client
 - Module Gateway - cpp implementation of Module Gateway with Mission, IO and example module support
 - External server - server implementation with Mission, IO and example module support
 - HTTP API Server - tool for communication with final endpoint, used by mission module
+- Integration layer - a bridge between the HTTP API and the Fleet Management API
+- Fleet Management API - an API that handles creating orders for cars and displaying their state
 - PostgreSQL database - storage of the HTTP API api keys and the messages sent via the API

 ## Fleet Protocol